-Meanwhile, 13.1% of Bithumb users bought crypto for purposes of investment while 10.5% were focused on marriage and property ownership-related goals.
+Meanwhile, 13.1% of Bithumb’s users were found to ha bought crypto for purposes of investment while 10.5% were focused on marriage and property ownership-related goals.

-Again, a recent survey by Bithumb exchange revealed that older crypto investors are more likely to hold for longer than younger investors.
+Again, a recent survey by the Bithumb exchange revealed that older crypto investors are more likely to hold for longer than younger investors.
 Long term holders constituted 50.49.1 percent of all investors who were over 50 years of age.
-In comparison, one in three 20-something aged investors (approximately 30 percent) want to hold for long term.
+In comparison, one in three 20-something aged investors (approximately 30 percent) wants to hold for the long term.

 35 percent of wealthy individuals around the world are into crypto investments